 - This can happen during domain migrations or company rebranding

-- The User Merge feature allows you to combine historical and future records for multiple users into one user, thereby freeing up license/s.
+- The User Merge feature lets you combine historical and future records for multiple users into a single user record, freeing up licenses.